-- The TRRC and the TPO shall defend all lawsuits, not related to insurance claims, brought upon the FTA Section 5311 regional public transportation program (commonly known as the Three Rivers Regional Transit System), or any claim related to the aforementioned public transportation program.
+- 1. The TRRC and the TPO shall defend all lawsuits, not related to insurance claims, brought upon the FTA Section 5311 regional public transportation program (commonly known as the Three Rivers Regional Transit System), or any claim related to the aforementioned public transportation program.
 The TRRC agrees to pay in full all costs and expenses incidental thereto; however, a COUNTY may have the right, at its own expense, to participate in the defense of any suit, without relieving TRRC of any obligation. - 2.
+The TRRC will require that the third party operator procure and maintain Professional Liability Insurance. - 3.
 All wages, salaries, fringe benefits, other employee costs, services, fuels, lubricants, parts, materials, taxes and the expenses required for the performance of this contract shall be supplied and paid for by the third party operator retained by the TRRC.
-Payment from the COUNTY to the TRRC for all expenses incurred in fulfilling the intent of this contract shall be the fund amount listed in Article IV. - 3.
+Payment from the COUNTY to the TRRC for all expenses incurred in fulfilling the intent of this contract shall be the fund amount listed in Article IV. - 4.
 TRRC shall operate the FTA Section 5311 Regional Public Transportation program services in accordance with the guidelines and policies set by GDOT.
-TRRC further agrees to maintain appropriate books, records, documents, papers, and other evidence pertaining to public transportation operations for the period of this Agreement and for three years beyond the period of this Agreement and to make such materials available for inspection, upon request by the Authorized Representative or his designee, any COUNTY, and the GDOT or their representatives. - 4.
+TRRC further agrees to maintain appropriate books, records, documents, papers, and other evidence pertaining to public transportation operations for the period of this Agreement and for three years beyond the period of this Agreement and to make such materials available for inspection, upon request by the Authorized Representative or his designee, any COUNTY, and the GDOT or their representatives. - 5.
 Service expansions or improvements may be recommended by TRRC to the participating COUNTY.
 It is agreed that the TRRC must have approval and additional funds (if applicable) from the COUNTY before implementation of expansions or improvements.